mkst/sssv/README.md

 ## Compression

-Uses [RNC](https://segaretro.org/Rob_Northen_compression) for a number of assets.
+The project used [RNC](https://segaretro.org/Rob_Northen_compression) for a number of assets.

-Compression is almost completely matching; 261/263 files match after compression. `rnc_461900` and `rnc_63DC20` are still a problem.

-In order to decompress the game assets run `make decompress` after you have performed the `make extract` step.
-This will be done automatically when matching compression has been figured out.
+In order to decompress the game assets, run `make decompress` after you have performed the `make extract` step.
+Running `make compress` will then overwrite the original data in the `assets` directory with byte-perfectly compressed versions.

 # Repo layout

 ```
-asm/             ; assembly files split by splat (not checked in)
+asm/             ; transient assembly files (not checked in)
-assets/          ; binary files split by splat (not checked in)
+assets/          ; transient binary files (not checked in)
 build/           ; build folder (not checked in)
 include/
   2.0I/          ; libultra 2.0I headers
 lib/libultra.a   ; libultra 2.0I static library
-src.{us|eu})/
+src.{us|eu}/
   core/          ; core code
   data/          ; game data e.g. DisplayLists, Vtx + more
-  libultra/      ; custom libultra code
+  libultra/      ; customised libultra code
   sssv/          ; game code
 tools/
   ido5.3_recomp/ ; static recompilation of IDO 5.3 compiler
   splat_ext      ; custom splat extensions
+  svle           ; work-in-progress level data viewer
 ```

 # Tools